Empowering Tomorrow's Planner: Navigating Uncertainty, Emerging Technologies, and a Changing Industry

-Now celebrating its 42nd year, this long-running annual EPRI seminar explores key topics and issues of growing urgency to electric company generation, transmission and distribution system planners, fuel and asset managers, and staff engaged in corporate sustainability, resource portfolio strategy, and risk management.
-For 2023, the seminar is again running as an in-person event (approximately 50 participants) at EPRI's Washington, DC offices.
+Now in its 43rd year, this long-running annual EPRI seminar explores key topics and issues of growing urgency to electric company generation, transmission and distribution system planners; integrated system planners; fuel and asset managers; and staff engaged in corporate sustainability, resource portfolio strategy, and risk management.
+For 2024, the seminar is again running as an in-person event (approximately 50 participants) at EPRI's Washington, DC offices.

 The seminar is organized and hosted by EPRI's Program 178 on Resource Planning for Electric Power Systems.
 The event delivers and expands upon EPRI research, and features presentations by EPRI staff and external experts from government, industry, academia, and non-profit organizations along with facilitated discussion among all participants.
-This invitation-only, interactive event is designed to facilitate significant interaction between the participants and session speakers.
+This invitation-only, interactive event is designed to facilitate significant interaction between the participants and session speakers, as is customarily run under Chatham House Rule.

-This year's seminar includes three sessions that address key themes of growing importance as the power system continues to transition to support a future deeply decarbonized economy, as well as educational lunch 'n learn sessions with technology developers and resource planning software experts to learn about advances in emerging technology and commercial planning models.
+This year's seminar includes four sessions that address key themes of growing importance as the power system continues to transition to support a future deeply decarbonized economy, as well as educational lunch sessions with industry AI experts and utility practitioners to learn about applications of AI and other advanced computational methods for resource planning.
 Specifically, the seminar will cover:

 The goal of this annual EPRI seminar is to explore critical topics and issues of direct interest to electric company system resource planners, asset managers, and staff engaged in sustainability, portfolio strategy, and corporate risk management.